A Fazenda 2

-A Fazenda 2 was the second season of the Brazilian reality television series A Fazenda which premiered November 15, 2009 with the finale airing on February 10, 2010, on RecordTV.
+A Fazenda 2 was the second season of the Brazilian reality television series A Fazenda, which premiered on Sunday, November 15, 2009, on RecordTV.
+It was hosted by Britto Júnior and reports by Chris Couto.
+The direction was handled by Rodrigo Carelli, Bruno Gomes, Chica Barros, and Rogerio Farah.

 This season was confirmed in July 2009, before the finale of the first season.
 Britto Junior and Chris Couto reprise their hosting stints for the show.

-The winner was 33-year-old actress Karina Bacchi from São Manuel, São Paulo, who defeated actor André Segatti with 56% of the votes.
+On February 10, 2010, 33-year-old actress Karina Bacchi won the competition with 56% of the public vote over actor André Segatti (44%).

 Production

 Overview

 The second season was broadcast during the South American summer, following the winter airing of the previous season.
 Contestants spent Christmas and New Year's Eve inside the Farm.
 Both events aired live.

 Cast

-There were fourteen celebrity contestants competing for the grand prize, which was R$1,000,000 without tax allowances.
-The season lasted 89 days, an increase of a half-week over the previous season.
+There were fourteen celebrity contestants competing for the grand prize, which was R$ 1 million without tax allowances with a brand new car offered to the runner-up.
+The season lasted 88 days, an increase of a half-week over the previous season.